 - Chase Ultimate Rewards points transfer instantly to Air Canada Aeroplan and United MileagePlus at a 1:1 ratio.

 - Citi ThankYou Rewards Points transfer instantly to Avianca LifeMiles at a 1:1 ratio.

 - Capital One miles transfer almost instantly to Avianca LifeMiles at a 1:1 ratio and Air Canada Aeroplan at a 1:1 ratio.

 - Marriott Bonvoy points transfer to Avianca LifeMiles (1 day), Air Canada Aeroplan (5 days), ANA Mileage Club (4 days), and Asiana Club (4 days) at a 3:1 ratio.
 Also, Marriott Bonvoy transfers to United (3 days) at a better 3:1.1 ratio.
-For every 60,000 Marriott Bonvoy points transferred, you will receive a bonus of 15,000 extra Marriott Bonvoy points transferred to your desired airline.

 Remember, transfer bonuses also exist, particularly with Avianca LifeMiles and occasionally with Air Canada Aeroplan via Amex, Brex, or Citi.
 This can increase the number of miles you earn by 20% to 30%.